Three-two pull down: 2:3

 In the United States and other countries where television uses the 59.94 Hz vertical scanning frequency, video is broadcast at 29.97 frame/s.
 For the film's motion to be accurately rendered on the video signal, a telecine must use a technique called the 2:3 pull down (or a variant called 3:2 pull down) to convert from 24 to 29.97 frame/s.

 The term "pulldown" comes from the mechanical process of "pulling" (physically moving) the film downward within the film portion of the transport mechanism to advance it from one frame to the next at a repetitive rate (nominally 24 frames/s).
 This is accomplished in two steps.

 The first step is to slow down the film motion by 1/1000 to 23.976 frames/s (or 24 frames every 1.001 seconds).
 This difference in speed is imperceptible to the viewer.
 For a two-hour film, play time is extended by 7.2 seconds.

-The second step of is distributing cinema frames into video fields.
+The second step is distributing cinema frames into video fields.
 At 23.976 frame/s, there are four frames of film for every five frames of 29.97 Hz video: